wp-plugins/moshare/readme.txt

 = 1.1.2 =

-* Fix themes not supporting the function "has_thumbnail"
+* Fixes themes not supporting the function "has_thumbnail"
 * Removes multiple spaces and multiples break lines

 = 1.1.1 =

-* Fix "headers already sent" message
+* Fixes "headers already sent" message
-* Fix closing </div> for the moShare button
+* Fixes closing </div> for the moShare button
-* Fix duplicated posts
+* Fixes duplicated posts
-* Fix the issue with double quotes
+* Fixes the issue with double quotes
-* Fix the bad interaction with other plugins
+* Fixes the bad interaction with other plugins
 * Uses the featured image as thumbnail if set
 * Uses the excerpt if set